Die Casting Manufacturer- Sunrise Metal - Your Top-choice in China

 Is Die Casting expensive?

 Not really, it is rather cheaper than most other methods of casting.
-Die casting is a technology used for mass production of parts.
+Metal Die cast is a technology used for mass production of parts.
 The initial cost of tooling is a bit high, but that is only a one-time investment.

 If you want to achieve a similar result with other methods of casting then you have to take into consideration the speed of production, mechanical properties, and surface finishing of your parts.
 Don’t forget about the overall production cost as well.